 - Verify the payment gateway company logo or name.

-- Check if the credit card number is masked.
+- Check if the credit card number is masked or not.

-- Check if all the payment options are visible.
+- Verify that all the payment options are visible.

 - Check if the color scheme matches the specifications.